Deciphering the global production network from cross-border firm transactions: Results

-Figure 5 A shows that the (binary unweighted) AI network is much sparser than our network (see adjacency matrix in inset).
+Figure 6 A and B show that the AI network is in general much sparser than our network (we keep the same node layout as above).
 Its clear from the distribution of white nodes (those with zero in-degree) that the AI network tends to have much fewer edges in sectors such as chemicals, plastics and food.
-Overall, our network (the SC network) has 4 times as many links as the AI network, but 5.8 times the number of links in the SC food, 4.5 times the number of links in the SC chemicals community and 3.3 times the number of links in the metals and electric machinery community.
-We compare communities for the AI and SC network in Figure 5 C. We find that the AI and SC product networks have similar meso-scale structure, with the exception of much larger and stronger chemicals and food clusters in the SC network.
+Overall, our network (the 'SC' network, with parameters set as above) has 4 times as many links as the AI network, but 5.8 times the number of links in the SC food community, 4.5 times the number of links in the SC chemicals community and 3.3 times the number of links in the metals and electric machinery community.
+We compare communities for the AI and SC network in Figure 6 C. We find that the AI and SC product networks have a similar meso-scale structure, with the exception of much larger and more strongly connected chemicals and food clusters in the SC network.

 Next, we compute a simple correlation of the full edge set of AI network and SC network, finding they are correlated up to approx 0.35 for low values of firmcount (i.e., including uncertain edges).
 The in- and out-degree edge correlation is significantly higher, peaking at approx 0.68 for in-degree.
-In general, these correlations peak for low firmcount in the range 2-4 - i.e., we keep weak edges for a dense network.
+In general, these correlations peak for low firmcount values in the range 2-4 - i.e., we keep weak edges for a dense network.
 Hence, while the networks look visually very different, they display non-trivial similarity in both meso structure and in- and out-degree pattern.

-\textbf{We also find similarity to a NAFTA derived product-level IO network.} We compare our SC network to a NAFTA derived product-level 'IO network' from \citet{conconi2018final} which was constructed based on NAFTA 'Rules of Origin' which aims to identify the origin country of goods in order to determine if tariffs apply.
+We also compare our SC network to a product network constructed based on NAFTA 'Rules of Origin' \cite{conconi2018final} which aims to identify the origin country of goods in order to determine if tariffs apply.
 In this case we find a much lower edge correlation of 0.15, a binary in-degree correlation of 0.28 and out-degree correlation of 0.32.
-Despite the lower correlations, however, the aggregate meso structure retains similarities to the SC (and AI) networks with food, textiles, chemicals and metals/machinery clusters (see Figure \ref{SIfig3}).
+Despite the lower correlations, however, the aggregate meso structure retains similarities to the SC (and AI) networks with food, textiles, chemicals and metals/machinery clusters (see SI Figure S4).